odo/coop_cache/README.md

 # Distribution

-distribution can be anabled by adding nodes to the config:
+distribution can be enabled by adding nodes to the config:

 ```elixir
 config :coop_cache,